Skip to content

 Educational illustration

 This calculator estimates interest costs for educational purposes.
 Results are based on the inputs provided and standard compound-interest formulas.
 They do not forecast actual lender behaviour, rate movements, or personal financial outcomes.
-Use the output as one data point in a broader decision about payment arrangements.
+The output is one data point in a broader decision about payment arrangements.

 Example Scenario